 Over an average lifespan, you will eat ten spiders in your sleep.
-Ten Spiders, a jam band between a rock and a newgrass place, will surprise you, not just with gross facts about your unsuspecting sleep-time diet, but also with an entertaining blend of original music.
-A healthy serving of sassy and thoughtful songs will be served in this five-course, very-much-awake, meal of rock, folk, funk, bluegrass, and jazz with a cover or two for dessert.
+Ten Spiders is also a jam band that's been surprising diverse audiences not just with gross facts about their unsuspecting sleep-time diet, but also with an entertaining blend of original music.
+A healthy serving of sassy and thoughtful songs will be served in this five-course, very-much-awake meal of rock, folk, funk, bluegrass, and jazz with a cover or two for dessert.

 Philly-based Ten Spiders started as an acoustic trio and grew into a regional roots rock jam band over the course of the late 90s and early 00s.
 Over a decade, they played over 800 gigs in 10 different states and appeared live on community TV and radio.
 With banjo, electric bass, and drums at the core of every recording, they released two records, "Midnight Snack" and "Sun's Glow".
 The core members of the band, Maria and Steve Cahill, moved to Portland Oregon and took a break from playing out, but the songwriting continued.